 8. Milad Tower.

 Milad tower, also known as Tehran tower, is the 6th tallest telecommunication tower in the world that you can see almost from every corner of the city.

 You can take the elevator to get to the top and have a 360-degree view of the town, enjoying the cafes, revolving restaurant and beautiful handicraft shops inside this tower.
 Make sure the weather is nice, and it is not polluted or rainy to see the city better.

 Tabiat Bridge is the longest pedestrian bridge of Tehran, and it was completed in 2014.

-Tabiat means nature and this bridge supposed to connect Haghani park with Abo Atash park in two sides of Modares highway.
+Tabiat means nature, and this bridge supposed to connect Haghani park with Abo Atash park on two sides of Modares highway.
 This bridge is like a tree, and it was inspired by the Khaju bridge in Isfahan.

 The best time for visiting this place is during sunset.
 There are loads of cafes and restaurants.
 The museum of the holy defence and the big book city are all close to this bridge, and you can spend some time in that area as well.